Joker2770/qpiskvork/README.md

 Another gomoku or renju manager adapting to Windows and Linux systems.

 ## summary
-This program aims to become a gomoku or manager with the [protocol](https://plastovicka.github.io/protocl2en.htm).
+This program aims to become a gomoku or renju manager with the [protocol](https://plastovicka.github.io/protocl2en.htm).

 ## dependencies
 dependencies of compiling.